 From Margaret River, it’s a largely inland journey to Pemberton, which is located in the heart of karri country.
 But it’s worth making a detour to Hamelin Bay to admire its historic jetty or snorkel amidst the wrecks submerged beneath its waters.

 Once in Pemberton, you can delve into the local saw-milling history at the Pemberton Museum or refresh with a swim in the waters of Big Brook Dam.
 Be sure to climb one of Pemberton’s famous fire lookout trees, with a highlight being the 60+-metre-high Gloucester Tree.
 In Greater Beedelup National Park, you can hike to its rocky cascades, which are watched over by an impressive suspension bridge.

-Rising from the karri forests surrounding Pemberton are the Yeagarup Dunes, the largest land-locked mobile dune system in the Southern Hemisphere.
-Aside from sand-boarding down the dunes, you can join an adventurous 4WD trip with Pemberton Discovery Tours, passing through old-growth karri forest en route to a deserted beach at the mouth of the Warren River.
+Rising from the karri forests surrounding Pemberton is the Yeagarup Dunes, the largest land-locked mobile dune system in the Southern Hemisphere.
+Aside from sandboarding down the dunes, you can join an adventurous 4WD trip with Pemberton Discovery Tours, passing through old-growth karri forest en route to a deserted beach at the mouth of the Warren River.

 Where to stay in Pemberton